 SIMPLE RITUAL FOR NEW YEAR’S EVE (12/31): The Welcoming Toast

 Before anyone goes to bed (and if you have littles like I do, that’s way before midnight), set out champagne glasses (in plastic for the wee ones) and fill with beverage of choice (champagne is of course traditional for adults).
 If you like, place a small piece of quartz in each glass to raise the vibration of this activity (and everyone can keep theirs after).
 Then, lead a toast to the new year.
 Have each person say one word for what they intend to bring into the new year.
 It can be a feeling, a desire, a wish.
-Once everyone has said their word, raises glasses and say, “To the four directions, elders, and Great Spirit, we send these intentions for 2014.
+Once everyone has said their word, raises glasses and say, “To the four directions, elders, and Great Spirit, we send these intentions.
 May each of us find our way to these dreams and see them manifest in the world, for the highest good of all.
 So it is.”
 And cheers!

 May your holidays be blessed, my friends.
 Thank you for your love, your support, your encouragement, and your presence this year.
 Here’s to all the magic we will work in the year to come, together.
 So it is.